 The Board Chair sets the direction and culture of the Board, facilitating effective contribution from Directors, maintaining constructive relations between Executive and Non-Executive Directors and ensuring that Directors receive accurate, timely and clear advice and information.
-The current Board Chair was appointed in June 2021 and has been a member of the Board for nearly eleven years.
+The current Board Chair was appointed in June 2021 and has been a member of the Board for nearly twelve years as at the balance sheet date.